 GHORNALA: HOME OF THE DHARMALAYA INSTITUTE & EKANT HOMESTAY

-The breathtakingly beautiful eco-campus of the Dharmalaya Institute is perched on Dhanaari Hill in the village of Ghornala, which lies about midway between Bir proper and Sansaal.
-The valley of Ghornala is also home to the Ekant Homestay (in a clearing at the heart of the Ghornala valley), the tiny hamlet of Dhanaari, and a handful of farming families nestled in a valley surrounded by government-protected forest.
+The breathtakingly beautiful eco-campus of the Dharmalaya Institute is perched on Dhanaari Hill in the village of Ghornala, which lies about midway between Bir proper and Sansaal (check website for visiting hours before attempting to visit Dharmalaya).
+Ghornala is also home to the tiny hamlet of Dhanaari, and a handful of farming families nestled in a valley surrounded by government-protected forest.
 From anywhere in Bir, Ghornala is reached by taking the Bir-Sansaal road.
 Buses occasionally ply this route, but taxi is more reliable option.
 It also makes a beautiful hike from Bir.

 BILLING: PARAGLIDING PARADISE